ghazalerfani/Data-Visualization-Portfolio/WomeninEngineering_GhazalErfani.md

 1. Introduce gender gap in engineering issue.
 2. In undergraduate studies, female students are slightly less likely to enroll in engineering programs than male students.
 3. In graduate studies, the gap between the number of male and female students widens.
-4. From associates engineering degrees to doctoral engineering degrees, the number of females that graduate is much less than the number of males that do so.
+4. From bachelor engineering degrees to doctoral engineering degrees, the number of females that graduate is much less than the number of males that do so.
 5. This gender gap persists in engineering employment.
-6. Although the data shows that this gender gap has decreased since 2004, it is anywhere but equal: there is much work to be done until gender equality is achieved in technical fields.
+There is much work to be done until gender equality is achieved in the professional engineering environment.
-7. Provide actionable suggestions as to how the read may be able to alleviate this issue.
+6. Provide actionable suggestions as to how the read may be able to alleviate this issue.

 ## Success Metrics
 To measure user engagement and understandability, I will interview 3 people and ask them the following questions: